Favour, Benice, and Francis –all siblings – were delighted when the news broke that they would soon stop racing down Edewe River to fetch water.

 Their demands, he insisted, is for the government to fix the road that leads to the river, pay the compensation due to them and complete the water reticulation so that the whole community can be served.

-Their reservations and anger seem to have the royal blessing of the traditional ruler of Ugboha, who also has insistd that the project was never completed before commissioning.
+The people’s resentment had the royal blessing of the traditional ruler of Ugboha, who also has insisted that the project was never completed before commissioning.e

 “The project is not completed and for my people to protest, they know why,” says Stephen Ukator, the Onogie of Ugboha.